apache/asterixdb-site/tools.md

 layout: wide
 ---

-Apache AsterixDB&trade; (incubating) is built and maintained using a variety of open source and commerical tools.
+Apache AsterixDB&trade; is built and maintained using a variety of open source and commerical tools.
 This page lists some of them, in no particular order.